 Managing your anger can sometimes seem like a distant priority.
 A significant other forgets a special day, a coworker undermines you, a neighbor makes noise late at night—and you’re lost in fury before you know it.
 Anger is a normal, human response.
 But the more it goes unchecked, the harder it can be to temper your reactions and prevent a tense situation from escalating in the future.

-Though some feelings of anger are more complicated than others, these anger management solutions may be useful to you when you’re seeing red over life’s more simple aggravations.
+Though some feelings of anger are more complicated than others, anger is an energy that is meant to move you to resolve the problem.
+These anger management solutions may be useful to you when you’re seeing red over life’s more simple aggravations.

 Move Your Body